ReflextionsDev/new2/README.md

 ## Requirements:

 - Must have Router, Models, and Controllers
-- Use MongoDB, mongoose, bcrypt, jwt
+- Use MongoDB, mongoose, bcryptjs, jwt
 - Create Middleware, include validators
 - All collections have their own folders (file structure is important!)
 - All response need a status and json